PT | EN

 On Saturdays we have Open Mat — free training and sparring with no structured class.
 Ideal for consolidating technique, testing what you've learned during the week and interacting with practitioners of all levels.

-Contrary to what many think, Jiu-Jitsu is not just a martial art.
-It's a complete system of physical and mental development.
+Contrary to what many think, Jiu-Jitsu and grappling are not just martial arts.
+They're a complete system of physical and mental development, with benefits that extend well beyond the mat.

 Physical level